Redocly/redocly-cli-cookbook/custom-plugin-decorators/set-servers-urls/README.md

 ## What this does and why

 A custom plugin/decorator pair that sets the API server(s) URL(s) of the OpenAPI specification.
 If a `servers` field is already present, it will be overwritten.

 The [replace servers URL plugin example](https://redocly.com/docs/cli/guides/replace-servers-url), unfortunately, does not account for when the `servers` field is not already present in the OpenAPI specification.

 Some common use cases for this custom plugin and decorator set include:

-- overriding server(s) URL(s) for different deployment environments, all without modifying the original OpenAPI specification.
+- overriding server URLs for different deployment environments, all without modifying the original OpenAPI specification
-- ensuring all generated API documentation points to a specific gateway, or proxy endpoint.
+- ensuring all generated API documentation points to a specific gateway, or proxy endpoint
-- standardizing server(s) URL(s) across multiple OpenAPI specifications, in a monorepo, or microservices architecture.
+- standardizing server URLs across multiple OpenAPI specifications, in a monorepo, or microservices architecture.
-- injecting mock server(s) URL(s) for testing purposes.
+- injecting mock server URLs for testing purposes.
-- replacing internal server(s) URL(s) with public-facing server(s) URL(s), before publishing API documentation.
+- replacing internal server URLs with public-facing server URLs, before publishing API documentation.

 ## Code